Utagai/shi/README.md

 ## Contributing

 This is my first Rust crate, so I welcome any and all feedback, even from fellow newbies.

-There is no process for this though.
-Just open an issue or a PR. :slightly_smiling_face:
+For any problems or suggestions, feel free to [open an issue](https://github.com/Utagai/shi/issues/new)!

-Please follow instructions in [CONTRIBUTING.md](./CONTRIBUTING.md) for pre-commit hook installation.
+If you wish to open a PR, please follow instructions in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Documentation